 The Artisan Development Program nurtures the growth of the next generation of traditional craft artisans.
 The program offers professional development including mentorship, education practice, studio space and time for artisans committed to pursuing craft education as a professional pathway.
-Resident Artisans in the program build in-depth experience in their craft, while enhancing the vitality of North House Folk School.
+Resident Artisans in the program build in-depth experience in their craft, while enhancing the vitality of North House Folk School as craft ambassadors for the school.
 Participants cultivate meaningful relationships, develop craft and teaching skills for future leadership, and forge connections with regional, national and international institutions and artisans.